kate0112/Vowel-Trackers/README.txt

 Vowel-Trackers
 This game is based on Mario Party 3's "The Beat Goes On" minigame.
 It is a 2-Player text-based memorization game.
-The game starts with a set of 6 randomly selected vowels (a, e, i, o, u, y) being shown to all players.
+The game starts with a set of 6 randomly selected vowels (A, E, I, O, U, Y) being shown to all players.
 Then when P1 types 'ready', the vowels are then hidden from the player, and it transitions to their turn.
 (It's intended that after 'ready' is typed, the players wait out a short amount of time--say 8 seconds--in order to make memorizing the vowels challenging , but not unfair)
 Each turn, the designated player tries to type the same vowels as in the string, and add an extra 2 vowels of their choice (then press Enter).